Anthony Award nominations open -

-Seventh Street Books™ is devoted to publishing quality mystery and thriller fiction.
+Seventh Street Books®, where fiction is a crime, is devoted to publishing quality mystery and thriller fiction.
 It is an imprint of Prometheus Books, an independent publisher of provocative and progressive nonfiction.

-The imprint’s name pays homage to the trailblazing influence of Edgar Allan Poe.
-While living in Philadelphia, Pennsylvania, Poe published “The Murders in the Rue Morgue,” considered by many to be the first detective story and an inspiration to later mystery fiction.
-The Edgar Allan Poe National Historic Site in Philadelphia is located in a preserved home once rented by the author on North Seventh Street.
+The name Seventh Street Books™ pays homage to the trailblazing influence of Edgar Allan Poe.
+Poe published “The Murders in the Rue Morgue”–considered by many to be the first detective story and an inspiration to later mystery fiction—while living in Philadelphia, Pennsylvania.
+The Edgar Allan Poe National Historic Site there is located in a preserved home once rented by the author on North Seventh Street.

 Prometheus Books first entered the genre fiction market in March 2005 when it launched Pyr®, a science fiction and fantasy imprint.
 Founded in 1969, Prometheus Books has a back catalog of nearly 2,500 books and produces an average of 110 new titles each year across four lines:

 Prometheus Books, Humanity Books, Pyr®, and Seventh Street Books®.